 Periodically I am fortunate to see the immediate outcome of efforts of ministry when I am in the right place at the right time when opportunity and preparedness meet.
 For a few summers, I coordinated the classic Vacation Bible School (VBS) that uniquely carried out off-site of the church at a Housing and Urban Development (HUD) apartment complex.
 In the 1950s this church was designated as the sponsoring organization for this HUD project thus allowing the event on government property.
 I helped to host this VBS for about four years, and it was laborious, to say the least, but the kind of soul filling labor of love.
 All the supplies and curriculum, along with tables, chairs, sound systems, and tents were brought in for this outdoor event held under tent top – come rain or shine.
 Each night we would pack up the supplies and props in a vacant apartment for security, with instruction to the attending children of the complex to watch over the tents diligently.
 One summer we had to evacuate the night’s session because of a tornado that had touched down nearby in the county.

-One VBS theme done included the story of Noah’s Ark.
-In addition to being the coordinator, I was the daily storyteller.
-It was a drizzly, overcast day as I told the story about the God’s watery wrath.
+One VBS theme done included the narrative of Noah’s Ark.
+In addition to being the coordinator, I told the accounts of that day’s Bible theme.
+It was a drizzly, overcast day as I told about the God’s watery wrath.
 I remember looking at the forty-some kids, ages five to eleven, attending with the teaching volunteers standing behind them.
-It was one of those moments when all eyes were on me, an encouragement that made me more animated.
+It was one of those moments when all eyes were on me, an encouragement that made me all more animated.
 I ended with the finale of the rainbow representing God’s promise that He would never destroy the world again by rain.
 When I was done, I asked if anyone had questions.
 After a pregnant pause, with everyone staring even more wide-eyed, I became aware something else was going on.

 Finally, a little one raised his hand and asked how I did that.
-Still clueless I respond, “How did I do what?” when one of the teachers said, “Turn around.”
+Still clueless I respond, “How did I do what, sweetie?” when one of the teachers said, “Turn around.”
 Behind me was a break in the clouds and a brilliant double rainbow.
-Apparently, it appeared right on cue at the end of the story.
+Apparently, it appeared right on cue at the end of the narrative.
 I told the kids I didn’t do that; God did.
-It was the only time I told a Bible story that ever got an applause.
+It was the only time I told a Biblical account that got an applause.